james-bridge-codes/kanban-app/README.md

 A full-stack Kanban board application for managing tasks and projects, inspired by the Frontend Mentor design challenge.

+- Users own boards
+- Each board has n columns
+- Each column contains n tickets
+- Each ticket contains n tasks

+The status of a ticket (ready, in progress, complete) is derived from the column it belongs to.

 ## Project Structure

 ```